upfluence/action-golangci-lint/README.md

 If your code include breaking change change label and inform all Upfluence team about your changes.

-## Add this acton to your ruby project
+## Add this acton to your go project
 run command into your project directory
 ```bash
 mkdir -p .github/workflows